The Countryside Code

 The Countryside Code gives advice on how you can enjoy your visit to the countryside and also act responsibly to protect the countryside.
 The code explains that is important to plan ahead, stay safe, control your dog near livestock and prevent fires.

-The following simple messages comprise the NI Countryside Code.
+The following simple messages make up the NI Countryside Code.

 Respect the people who live and work in the countryside

 Show courtesy and consideration to everybody.
-Be a friendly visitor with a responsible manner.
+Be a friendly visitor with a responsible way.

 Know where you are allowed to go

 Most land is private property and access is only available with the goodwill and tolerance of the owner.
 Whilst most landowners do not object to recreational users on their land, some do.
-Always comply with a landowner's wishes.
+Always respect a landowner's wishes.

 Keep to paths across farmland